-The NCCN guidelines on B-cell Lymphomas (1.2024) include PCR for BCR-ABL as one of the essential steps in diagnostic testing for lymphoblastic lymphoma. (p.
+The NCCN guidelines on B-cell Lymphomas (5.2023) include PCR for BCR-ABL as one of the essential steps in diagnostic testing for lymphoblastic lymphoma. (p.
 BLAST-1)

-The NCCN guidelines for Myeloproliferative Neoplasms (1.2024) recommend evaluation for BCR-ABL1 via FISH or multiplex RT-PCR to exclude a diagnosis of CML. (p.
+The NCCN guidelines for Myeloproliferative Neoplasms (3.2022) recommend evaluation for BCR-ABL1 via FISH or multiplex RT-PCR to exclude a diagnosis of CML. (p.
 MPN-1)

-The NCCN guidelines for Acute Myeloid Leukemia (6.2023) recommend BCR-ABL1 testing to assist in risk stratification of AML in the evaluation and initial workup for suspected AML.
-AML with BCR-ABL1 rearrangement is a rare de novo AML that may benefit from therapies that entail tyrosine kinase inhibitors. (p.
-AML-A 1 of 4, MS-3, MS-4, MS-6)
+The NCCN guidelines for Acute Myeloid Leukemia (4.2023) recommend BCR-ABL1 testing to assist in risk stratification of AML. (p.
+AML-A 1 of 4)

-The NCCN guidelines for Chronic Myeloid Leukemia (2.2024) recommend quantitative RT-PCR testing for BCR/ABL1 for patients undergoing work-up for CML. (p.
+The NCCN guidelines for Chronic Myeloid Leukemia (1.2024) recommend quantitative RT-PCR testing for BCR/ABL1 for patients undergoing work-up for CML. (p.
 CML-1)